Milltown Brothers: 2024–present

 The band began recording their sixth studio album, Boogie Woogie, in the summer of 2024 at Groove Studios in Burnley.

 The record was released by Last Night from Glasgow in September 2025 on LP, CD, digital download and streaming.

 On 19th September 2025 the album entered the Official UK Album Charts at #71.

-It also charted on the Physical Album Chart #66, Vinyl Album Chart #37, Independant Albums Chart #25, Scottish Albums Chart #9 & Album Breakers Chart #4.
+It also charted on the Physical Album Chart #66, Vinyl Album Chart #37, Independent Albums Chart #25, Scottish Albums Chart #9 & Album Breakers Chart #4.

 This marked the first time an album of theirs had entered the top #100 since the 1993 release of Valve.

 Live appearances

 The band made their Reading Festival debut in 1990, playing the Mean Fiddler stage. and again in 1991.
 The following year on Friday 28 August 1992, they supported The Wonder Stuff & The Charlatans on the main stage.

 In 1991 the band embarked on a tour of North America with The Wonder Stuff and flew to New York on 15 September.
 The tour started in Baltimore and included venues such as Marquee in New York, Rock Candy in Seattle, Cabaret Metro in Chicago & First Avenue Club in Minneapolis.